-As of April 11, 2013, Chinese public health officials have reported 38 cases including 10 deaths of human infection with a novel avian influenza A (H7N9) virus from four different provinces in China.
+As of April 18, 2013, Chinese public health officials have reported 87 laboratory confirmed human cases with avian influenza A (H7N9) virus including 17 deaths from four different provinces in China.
 No person-to-person transmission or epidemiologic link between any of the cases has been identified.
 At this time, no cases of human infection with avian influenza A (H7N9) viruses have been detected in the United States.
 For additional information about the situation in China and CDC's updated recommendations for clinicians and public health department staff, please log on to the Chicago Health Alert Network (HAN).
 The rest of this report summarizes seasonal influenza activity in Chicago.